thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

             }
         ]
     }
+    ```
+  * When receiving `signature we calculated does not match` error
+    * waiting should fix this, around 1-2 hours max
+    * files should still have been uploaded
+        * can be confirmed by removing url params in browser (`?X-Amz-Algorithm=....`)
   * More information about working with S3 can be found [here](https://github.com/Fueled/django-init/wiki/Working-with-S3).
 {% endif %}{% if cookiecutter.django_media_engine == 'GCS' -%}
 1. Create a service account ([Google Getting Started Guide](https://cloud.google.com/docs/authentication/getting-started)).